-This denotes the amount of light produced by a source for the energy used; therefore the luminous efficacy is stated in 'lumens per watt' (lm / W).
+This denotes the amount of light produced by a source for the energy used; berefore the luminous efficacy is stated in 'lumens per watt' (lm / W).

-A number of types of lamps are used today: filament, fluorescent, mercury vapour, sodium vapour, metal Halide, neon.
+A number of types of lamps are used today: filament, fluorescent, mercury apour, sodium vapour, metal Halide, neon.
 All these have specific advantages and applications.

-6.1 FILAMENT LAMPS:
+5.1 FILAMENT LAMPS:

 Almost all filament lamps for general lighting service are made to last an average of at least 1000 hours.
-This does not imply that every individual lamp will do so, but that the short-life ones will be balanced by the long-life ones; with British lamps the precision and uniformity of manufacture now ensures that the spread of life is small, most individual lamps in service lasting more or just less than 1000 hours when used as they are intended to be used.
+This does not imply that every individual lamp will do so, but that the short-life ones will be balanced by the long-life ones; with British lamps the precision and uniformity of manufacture now ensures that the spread of life is small, are intended to be used.

-In general, vacuum lamps, which are mainly of the tubular and fancy shapes, can be used in any position without affecting their performance.
-The ordinary pear-shaped gas filled lamps are designed to be used in the cap-up position in which little or no blackening of the bulb becomes apparent in late life.
-The smaller sizes, up to 150 W, may be mounted horizontally or upside-down, but as the lamp ages in these positions the bulb becomes blackened immediately above the filament and absorbs some of the light.
-Also vibration may have a more serious effect on lamp life in these positions Over the 150 W size, burning in the wrong position leads to serious shortening of life.
+In general, vacuum lamps, which are mainly of the tubular and fancy shapes, can used in any position without affecting their performance.
+The ordinary pear-shaped filled lamps are designed to be used in the cap-up position in which little or no keepening of the bulb becomes apparent in late life.
+The smaller sizes, up to 150 W, be mounted horizontally or upside-down, but as the lamp ages in these positions bulb becomes blackened immediately above the filament and absorbs some of the lamp ages in these positions over 150 W size, burning in the wrong position leads to serious shortening of life.